-8.25 The LFI is required to publish a Key Features document on its website/platform for each digital currency.
-The details of the Key Features document are specified under paragraphs 8.26 and 8.27 of the Guidelines.
+8.25 An LFI is required to publish a Key Features document on its website/platform for each digital currency.
+The details of the Key Features document are as specified under paragraphs 8.26 and 8.27.

 8.26 As part of general controls, the Key Features document needs to include the following information: